Botanical: Vaccinium myrtillus

-Other common names: Whortleberry, European Blueberry, Myrtle Blueberry, Blueberry,* Huckleberry,* Black Whortle, Burren Myrtle, Whinberry, Dyeberry, Wineberry, Fraughan (Irish),
+Other common names: Whortleberry, European Blueberry, Myrtle Blueberry, Blueberry,* Huckleberry,* Black Whortle, Burren Myrtle, Whinberry, Dyeberry, Wild Blueberry, Wineberry, Fraughan (Irish),

 Black Hearts, Grouseberry

 Improve your vision!
 During World War II, legend tells us that some RAF pilots enjoyed Bilberry preserves on their bread and then noted that they were more successful in hitting their targets.
-Later research discovered that Bilberry does, in fact, reduce eye irritation, nearsightedness and night-blindness, and it also extends range and clarity of vision.
+Later research discovered that Bilberry does, in fact, support reduced eye irritation, nearsightedness and night-blindness, and may also help to extend range and clarity of vision.
 Pregnant women find the herb to be beneficial, as it fortifies veins (including varicose veins) and capillaries and combats fatigue.

 The information presented herein by Herbal Extracts Plus is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.